ajnsit/concur-documentation/README.md

 ```

-Layout is composition *in space*.
+Layout is **composition** *in space*.
 The two button widgets occupy different parts of the page, depending on the layout, but run together *in time*.
 Under the hood, composition in space is equivalent to Monoidal composition.
-The key characteristic of monoidal composition is that the type of the combined widget is the same as the type of the individual widgets.
-So the entire widget has the same type as that of a single button widget, and can be placed anywhere a single button can be.
+The key characteristic of monoidal composition is that the type of the combined widget is the same as the type of the individual widgets (which must match).
+As we saw earlier, the type of the individual buttons is `forall a.
+Widget HTML a`, so the type of the combined widget is also the same.
+So the entire widget can be placed anywhere a single button can be.

+This leads to surprising power, since effectively, the return values *bubble* up the DOM tree, and you can then handle the return value at any level of granularity.

 We'll further discuss layout later in this guide.